Assyrian people: Mongolian and Turkic rule

 After initially coming under the control of the Seljuk Empire and the Buyid dynasty, the region eventually came under the control of the Mongol Empire after the fall of Baghdad in 1258.
 The Mongol khans were sympathetic with Christians and did not harm them.
 The most prominent among them was probably Isa Kelemechi, a diplomat, astrologer, and head of the Christian affairs in Yuan China.
 He spent some time in Persia under the Ilkhanate.

+According to some Arab historians, Assyrians persisted in the regions of Hakkari and Assyria (Mosul), though during the Seljuk and subsequent Timurid invasions of Assyrian regions, Kurds joined Turco-Mongol forces in advancing on Mesopotamian cities such as Diyarbakir, Mosul and Baghdad.
+Population destruction transpired in the region such as the attacks led by Timur in the late 1300s.

 The 14th century massacres of Timur devastated the Assyrian people.
 Timur's massacres and pillages of all that was Christian drastically reduced their existence.
 At the end of the reign of Timur, the Assyrian population had almost been eradicated in many places.
 Toward the end of the thirteenth century, Bar Hebraeus, the noted Assyrian scholar and hierarch, found "much quietness" in his diocese in Mesopotamia.
 Syria's diocese, he wrote, was "wasted."

 The region was later controlled by the in Iran-based Turkic confederations of the Aq Qoyunlu and Kara Koyunlu.
 Subsequently, all Assyrians, like with the rest of the ethnicities living in the former Aq Qoyunlu territories, fell into Safavid hands from 1501 and on.